nicolelun/my-portfolio/_art-portfolio/desk/desk.md

   href: https://nicolelun.github.io/desk/
 ---

-This experimental site presents a familiar-seeming place that operates by unfamiliar rules. <!-- Inspired by the notion of objects with their own will, this  subtly resistant world operates by its own rules.-->
+This website presents a familiar-seeming place that operates by unfamiliar rules. <!-- Inspired by the notion of objects with their own will, this  subtly resistant world operates by its own rules.-->

 _Note: This website works best in Chrome._